 This is my very favorite food from my childhood.Print

 1 t baking powder

 1 t vanilla

-pour in enough batter to make smallish pancakes
+When it’s melted, pour in batter to make smallish pancakes (see pics below)

 Miss you, mom…